r-spacex/submanager/README.md

 ## Running as a service

-The provided systemd unit file, `submanager.service` in the project root, allows easily running it as a user service; just copy it to the ``~/.config/systemd/user`` directory (creating it if it doesn't already exist).
-It currently assumes the virtual environment ``submanager`` is installed in lives at ``~/bots/submanager/env``; you can modify it to specify the names and paths on your system.
+To install a Systemd user service that will run Sub Manager automatically, activate your Sub Manager environment and simply run the ``submanager install-service`` command.
+By default, this will install a user-level service named ``submanager.service`` which will run Sub Manager with the primary configuration.
+If you'd like to install another service with a different config, specify the config file path as usual with ``--config-path``, and (if you don't want the service to overwrite the default one, so you can run as many as you want at once), a custom ``suffix``; the resulting service will be named ``submanager-<suffix>.service``.

-It can be enabled and started in the typical way,
+The installed service can be enabled and started in the typical way,

 ```bash
 systemctl --user daemon-reload